 - I love to serve it rolled up into Boston or Bibb lettuce leaves, tuna fish lettuce wrap style.
 It makes such a quick and delicious low carb lunch!

-- If your looking for a more complete meal, roll it up into a tortilla and serve it up as a fresh wrap.
+- If your looking for a more complete meal, roll it up into a tortilla with homemade pickles and serve it up as a fresh wrap.

 - Meal prep your tuna fish and serve it over leafy greens, like Romaine or Boston Bibb, for easy, yet filling (and definitely not boring) salad!